info@rubertpartners.com |

 Private Mediation Fees

-Typically range between USD 3,000 to USD 20,000 depending on complexity and duration.
+- Typically range from USD 3,000 to USD 20,000, depending on complexity and duration.

-Costs are usually shared equally between the parties.
+- Costs are usually shared equally between the parties.

-Lawyers’ fees, if applicable, are charged separately.
+- Legal fees, where applicable, are charged separately.

 Institutional Mediation Fees